 Since tooth whitening only works on natural tooth enamel, it is important to evaluate replacement of any old fillings, crowns, etc. As restorations do not respond to whitening treatments.
 Replacement of any restorations will be done after bleaching so they will match the newly bleached teeth.

-We understand that you have options when it comes to choosing how to whiten your teeth.
+We understand that you have options when it comes to choosing best teeth whitening treatments.

 If you’ve ever been in the whitening section of the supermarket and pharmacy, you know there are many options for toothpastes, gels, and other products that promise a polished, sparkling white smile.